What is diarrhea?

 When should I call my healthcare provider?

-- You have diarrhea with rectal bleeding or black and tarry stools, a fever, or are vomiting.
+- Bloody diarrhea or black and tarry stools, a fever, or are vomiting

 Key points about diarrhea